RouninMedia/Da3SH/README.md

 What if *all* we want is plain and simple HTML + CSS with an occasional slice of JS to enable interactivity... *but* we want to be able to deploy shareable, reusable, easy-to-modify but pre-constructed building blocks within that environment-of-simplicity?

 That's **Da3SH**.

+## Don't WebComponents already exist?
+WebComponents do exist but the difference between **WebComponents** and **Da3SH Modules** is that the former are intended to represent re-usable *primitive components*, while the latter represent re-usable *rich components*.